RealCalumPlays/Aimmy-CUDA-YOLOV10/README.md

 - Gamers with poor Hand/Eye coordination
 - Gamers who perform poorly in FPS games
 - Gamers who play for long periods in hot environments, causing greasy hands that make aiming difficult

+## Setup
+- Download and Install the x64 version of [.NET Runtime 8.0.X.X](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-8.0.2-windows-x64-installer)
+- Download and Install the x64 version of [Visual C++ Redistributable](https://aka.ms/vs/17/release/vc_redist.x64.exe)
+- Download and Install CUDA and cuDNN of [Cuda 12.x](https://developer.nvidia.com/cuda-downloads) and [cuDNN 9.x](https://developer.nvidia.com/cudnn-downloads).
+- Download Aimmy from [Releases](https://github.com/BabyHamsta/Aimmy/releases) (Make sure it's the Aimmy zip and not Source zip)
+- Extract the Aimmy.zip file
+- Run Aimmy.exe
+- Choose your Model and Enjoy :)
+### Troubleshooting CUDA
+Sometimes, when you load a model the application closes in an exception, this could mean:
+1. Your cuda installation is wrong.
+Check your PATH (env variables) for your Cuda installation and your cuDNN.
+2. You may need to install an older version of cuda, weird I know.
+Get [cuDNN 8.x](https://developer.nvidia.com/rdp/cudnn-archive) and [CUDA 11.x](https://developer.nvidia.com/cuda-toolkit-archive)
+3. Otherwise, make a ticket in our [discord server](discord.gg/aimmy)

 ## How does Aimmy Work?
 ```mermaid